Vector Dark Matter in the Fundamental Representation of $SU(2)_{L}$: Sommerfeld Enhancement and Indirect Detection: Annihilation Matrix

 \subsection{Higgs-Dark Matter Interaction}

 From the Lagrangian \eqref{lag H-V}, we can extract the quartic terms in the effective action.
-These terms provide the annihilation matrix for the interaction between the Higgs boson and the Dark Matter Vector.
+These terms provide the annihilation matrix for the interaction between the Higgs boson and the DM vector.
 We need to operate on the vector in $SU(2)_{L}$ \eqref{vector} and the Higgs boson doublet \eqref{gold}.
 Consequently,

 The permissible terms are $V_{0}V_{0}, V_{0}V_{0}^{\ast}, V_{0}^{\ast}V_{0}^{\ast}$, and $V_{+}V_{-}$, as we require neutral terms.
 The resulting annihilation matrix is as follows: